elabit/robotmk/README.md

   recent Robot Log.
 Read more about this idea in [issue #1](https://github.com/simonmeggle/robotmk/issues/1).
 * Create a complete Docker-based test setup which covers all test scenarios.
 Why not test Robotmk's functionality with Robot/Selenium itself.
 * Create a Docker container to execute Robot tests also in Containers.
 Expand the agent plugin to trigger Robot containers with API calls to Kubernetes and Docker Swarm to distribute E2E tests.
-* Create dynamic area-stacked performance graphs in the CheckMK grapher.
+* Create dynamic area-stacked performance graphs in the Checkmk grapher.
 (No, I won't do this for PNP4Nagios...)

 ## Contributing